Dannychz7/spaceTracker/README.md

 - **OpenMeteo API** – Weather for ISS observer
 - **Space News API** – Space industry news and articles

+### HOW TO ACCESS WEBSITE ###
+- The website should automatically host itself on: http://localhost:5094/

 ---
 ## Project Architecture EXPLAINED
 spaceTracker/